kevinconway/Deferred.js/doc/README.rst

     });

 Promise collections expose all of the same methods as promises with one
 addition: the `add` method.
-The `add` method registers and promise with the collections and assigns a keyword to the promise.
+The `add` method registers a promise with the collection and assigns a keyword to the promise.

 The biggest difference between promises and promise collections is that collections resolve with an object containing the values of all the resolved